 Later that evening, my youngest son called for instructions on how to test a cat’s blood glucose levels.

 What makes you think she has diabetes?

 “Like I said, she is drinking a lot and is losing weight.
+Plus she is a teacup cat and I read online that teacup cats are genetically predisposed to diabetes.
 She was overweight so maybe she has Type 2.
 I should be a doctor!
 I should clean the lancet after I test her right?
 I guess I should just change it, huh?”

 Yes, I told him that he should definitely change the lancet.
 I said that I didn’t think that she would lose weight with Type 2 but I wasn’t a doctor or a vet.
 The cat is old and perhaps there was something else going on but I told him that his diabetes diagnosis could be spot on.